U.S. Urges China to Release Activists Investigating Ivanka Trump Shoe Company

-Last week, news broke that three activists who’d been investigating labor practices at a factory where Ivanka Trump shoes are made had been detained or gone missing.
+Last week, news broke that three activists who’d been investigating labor practices at a factory where Ivanka Trump–brand shoes are made had been detained or gone missing.
 One man, Hua Haifeng, was arrested and accused of illegal surveillance, but two others — Li Zhao and Su Heng — are still unaccounted for.
 So far, Ivanka Trump’s brand has declined to issue a statement on the situation, but on Tuesday the U.S. State Department called on China to release all three activists, The Guardian reports.

 “We urge China to release them immediately and otherwise afford them the judicial and fair trial protections to which they are entitled,” State Department spokeswoman Alicia Edwards said in a statement.
 She added that labor activists are “crucial” for tipping U.S. employers off about conditions in Chinese factories, but she didn’t say whether U.S. officials had formally raised the case with China.